 Responsiveness refers to how well a shoe returns energy with every impact on the ground.
 Basically, this describes how well the shoe responds to a runner’s strides.
 Advertised as lightweight shoes, one might expect the FuzeX Lyte to be a bit more responsive than they are.
 Asics tends to make more cushion oriented shoes as it is, and it is not super surprising that the FuzeX falls into this category.
 That said, the midsole’s Fuzegel still does do a decent job at providing energy return.
 The responsiveness of the FuzeX is not bad, but not exceptional either.

-is another extremely important factor when looking at any pair of running shoes.
+price is another extremely important factor when looking at any pair of running shoes.
 The price for the FuzeX Lyte is definitely a strong point.
 They are much cheaper than all of the standard trainers on the market.
-This is to be expected considering they are a bit older, and also offer less premium features, but the price is still a good value for what you get in return.
+This is to be expected considering they are a bit older and also offer fewer premium features, but the price is still a good value for what you get in return.

 Traction of shoes is essentially the ability of them to grip onto various surfaces, which is useful for efficient and safe running.
 The traction on the FuzeX Lyte is solid, due to the outsole, which is made of Asics’ blend of abrasion resistant rubber.
 Traction shouldn’t be a major issue for the FuzeX Lyte, though it isn’t really a strong point either.